HumanCellAtlas/metadata-schema/docs/rationale.md

 ## Introduction

-This document describes reasons and rationale behind certain implementation and design choices for how the metadata standard is developed and maintained.
+This document describes the rationale behind certain implementation and design choices for how the metadata standard is developed and maintained.

 **What is in this document?**
 - Rationale for how the HCA metadata standard is designed and implemented